 Have you been in a car accident and are worried about what this will do to your insurance?
 You have come to the right place.
 We will go over how car accidents are recorded in the state of California, how accidents impact your insurance rates, how long these impacts last, and how you can work to lower your insurance rates after a car accident.

 The California Department of Motor Vehicles (DMV) keeps a record of every car accident that happens in the state.
-Your accident will go on your personal driving record if you were found responsible for the incident.
+Your accident will go on your driving record if you are found responsible for the incident.
 Typically, the DMV will hold onto these records for around 3 years, but this can go up to 10 years if the accident involves a commercial vehicle.
 This 3-year countdown also starts on the day that the accident occurred.

 After the dust has settled, you may still see remnants of the car accident in your insurance rates and your overall driving record.
 Different states have different rules and regulations regarding exactly how long an accident will stay on your record, and the timeline can also vary depending on the severity of the accident.

 In the state of California, most vehicle accidents will stay on your record for around 3 years.
 However, more serious traffic violations will follow you for longer.
 For example, a DUI conviction will stay on your record for 10 years.
-Any and all accidents must be reported to the state, but it will only appear on your driving record if you were found at fault, caused property damage valued over $750, or if anyone was injured or passed away due to the accident.
+All accidents must be reported to the state, but it will only appear on your driving record if you were found at fault, caused property damage valued over $750, or if anyone was injured or passed away due to the accident.

 Concerning this, your car insurance provider takes your driving record into account while they calculate your rate.
 As long as the accident is on your record, it will have an impact on your average insurance rate.
 In addition to your average rate going up, your provider may also increase your premium in a practice known as surcharging.
 While it varies depending on your provider, this surcharge will typically last for around 3 years after the date of the accident.

 While a car accident can remain on your record for a few years, it is not permanent.
-The exact timeline varies depending on the severity of the accident and any other convictions, but on average an accident will stay on your record for around 3 years.
+The exact timeline varies depending on the severity of the accident and any other convictions, but on average, an accident will stay on your record for around 3 years.

-All vehicle accidents need to be reported and added to the DMV records, but an accident will only appear on your personal driving record if you were found at fault, a person was injured or passed away due to the accident, or you caused property damage over $750.
+All vehicle accidents need to be reported and added to the DMV records, but an accident will only appear on your driving record if you were found at fault, a person was injured or passed away due to the accident, or you caused property damage over $750.

 While some states have no-fault insurance that will raise your rates regardless of whether or not you were at fault, California is not one of these states.
-If you were found to not be at fault for the accident, then you may see little to no impact on your insurance rate.
-The exact amount that your insurance rate could raise depends on your provider, but if you were found to not be at fault the raise could be minimal to zero.
+If you were found not to be at fault for the accident, then you may see little to no impact on your insurance rate.
+The exact amount that your insurance rate could raise depends on your provider, but if you were found not to be at fault, the raise could be minimal to zero.

 The accident will be removed from your driving record after 3 years, but there are a few things that you could do to try and get the report removed from your record before then.
 Firstly, you can file a correction request if you believe the accident was falsely added to your record.